 Our convictions drive our product development and shape our investment decisions.
 Together, they represent our longterm approach to value creation in real assets investment and management.

-With more than 650 people in 15 offices operating in over 20 countries1, we are a truly global firm in scale and resources, yet agile and flexible to meet clients’ needs.
+With more than 600 people in 14 offices operating in over 20 countries, we are a truly global firm in scale and resources, yet agile and flexible to meet clients’ needs.
 Our teams enable us to combine global strength across the full real assets investment spectrum with a substantial local operating presence.

-Industrial: The European logistics market is changing rapidly.
-The growth in e-commerce is expected to have a strong influence on the market.
-On top of the long-term structural changes, short-term cyclical drivers driven by the strengthening global recovery are likely to benefit the sector.
-Whilst core assets in mainstream markets are starting to look expensive, logistics still offers a significant yield premium over offices and retail, and provides a less volatile, more defensive option for low-risk investors.
-Prime yields are generally not expected to come under upwards pressure in the majority of key logistics markets until at least 2020.
-From a total return perspective, the European logistics sector is expected to outperform the office and retail sectors over the 2017-2021 forecast period.1
+Industrial: The growth in e-commerce is expected to continue to have a strong influence on the European logistics market, and cyclical drivers related to the ongoing global recovery are also likely to benefit the sector in the short term.
+Whilst core assets in mainstream markets are starting to look expensive, logistics still offers a significant yield premium over offices and retail in many markets, and can provide a less volatile, more defensive option for low-risk investors.
+Prime yields are not expected to come under upwards pressure in the majority of key logistics markets until 2021.
+From a total return perspective, the European logistics sector is expected to outperform the office and retail sectors over the 2019–21 forecast period.1

 Investment principles & strategy

 AXA IM – Real Assets’ core business is real estate portfolio development and asset management.
 It aims to provide expert global real estate investment solutions throughout market cycles, supporting every client’s unique strategy.